 to the south and east.

 Olympic National Park was established in 1938 to protect diminishing herds of Roosevelt Elk, disappearing old-growth forests and the grandeur of the Olympic Mountains.
 The rugged coastal area was added in 1953.
-To further protect this remnant of wild America, Congress designated 95% of the park as the Olympic Wilderness in 1988.
+To further protect this remnant of wild America, Congress designated 95% of the park as the Olympic Wilderness in 1988 and renamed it as the Daniel J. Evans Wilderness in 2016.
 Today, you play an important role in protecting this wilderness heritage.
-When you enter the Olympic Wilderness, take time to clamber along the roaring beaches of the wilderness coast, to immerse yourself in the freshness and healing of the old-growth forests or to push yourself up onto the peaks and ridges of the glorious high country.
+When you enter the Daniel J. Evans Wilderness, take time to clamber along the roaring beaches of the wilderness coast, to immerse yourself in the freshness and healing of the old-growth forests or to push yourself up onto the peaks and ridges of the glorious high country.

-The Olympic Wilderness is Washington's largest Wilderness area.
-Olympic is also one of the most diverse wilderness areas in the U.S. The heart of the Olympic Wilderness is made up of the rugged Olympic Mountains and some of the most pristine forests left south of the 49th Parallel.
+The Daniel J. Evans Wilderness is Washington's largest Wilderness area.
+It is also one of the most diverse wilderness areas in the U.S. The heart of the Daniel J. Evans Wilderness is made up of the rugged Olympic Mountains and some of the most pristine forests left south of the 49th Parallel.
 The Temperate Rainforest valleys of the west and south flanks of the mountains receive 140 to 180 inches of precipitation annually with Mt.
 Olympus (7,980 feet), the highest peak in the Olympic Mountains receiving over 100 feet of snow.
 Mt.
 Olympus has the third largest glacial system in the conterminous U.S. next to Mt.
 Rainier and Mt.
 Baker also in Washington State.

-The Olympic Wilderness also contains 48 miles of wilderness coast with its beaches, rugged headlands, tide pools, seastacks and coastal rainforests.
+The Daniel J. Evans Wilderness also contains 48 miles of wilderness coast with its beaches, rugged headlands, tide pools, seastacks and coastal rainforests.

 Just over 600 miles of trails lead into the interior of the park.
 Overuse threatens the wild character of some areas of the park.
 Wilderness Camping Permits are required for all overnight hikes and reservations are required for some areas.
 Contact the park's Wilderness Information Center (WIC) in Port Angeles at (360) 565-3100 for more information or for permits and reservations.

-Olympic is one of the most popular wilderness destinations in North America, with nearly 40,000 overnight wilderness visitors each year.
-Think about the reasons why you have come to Olympic.
-Spectacular views, temperate rainforest, wildlife, solitude, challenge, quiet, and escape are all reasons people visit Olympic.
-Think about how you can protect the wild character of the Olympic Wilderness before and during your trip.
+The Daniel J. Evans Wilderness is one of the most popular wilderness destinations in North America, with nearly 40,000 overnight wilderness visitors each year.
+Think about the reasons why you have come to here.
+Spectacular views, temperate rainforest, wildlife, solitude, challenge, quiet, and escape are all reasons people visit the Daniel J. Evans Wilderness.
+Think about how you can protect the wild character of the Daniel J. Evans Wilderness before and during your trip.